Here's Exactly How to Conquer All Household Odors

 Rid the Fridge of Odors

 There's still nothing better for absorbing fridge odors than baking soda.
-Try Arm & Hammer's Fridge-n-Freezer Deodorizer ($1.50 at supermarkets), which has front and back windows lined with a cheesecloth-like fabric to maximize ventilation.
+Try Arm & Hammer's Fridge-n-Freezer Deodorizer ($12; amazon.com), which has front and back windows lined with a cheesecloth-like fabric to maximize ventilation.
 Vanilla extract is also an effective remedy: Soak a cotton ball in it and leave the cotton ball exposed on a dish until dry.

 Wash Out Dishwasher Stink